Once we’ve given a planning permit, planners can ask to make changes to the following details in those plans:

-You can also request an Extension of Time to start and finish a planned work for which you’ve received a permit.
+You can also ask for an Extension of Time (change timeframes) to start and finish planned works that have a permit.

 It’s important that you:

-- clearly highlight any amendments on the plans you submit
+- clearly show any changes on the plans

-- make sure plans are at the same scale as the plans originally submitted
+- make sure plans are the same scale, and

 - a Secondary Consent request for changes to the endorsed plans